 Historic parish residents included Oscar Wilde, Sheridan Le Fanu, the Duke of Wellington, W.B.
 Yeats, Elizabeth Bowen and Thomas Davis.

 Major conservation works were completed in 2010.

-St. Stephen’s is a popular concert venue but these are poorly advertised.
-So the only way to guarantee gaining admission to the church is by attending service on the first Sunday of the month (the building is open from 10.30 am to 12.30 pm).
+St. Stephen’s is occasionally a concert venue, but these are rare and are poorly advertised.
+The only way to guarantee gaining admission to the church is by attending 11 am service on the first Sunday of the month (the building is open from 10.30 am to 12.30 pm).